datarobot-oss/custom-models-action/README.md

 #### Deployment Definition Sections

-At the top-level, some attributes shouldn't be changed once the deployment is created:
+At the top level, some attributes shouldn't be changed once the deployment is created:

 * `user_provided_model_id`: An exception that associates a model definition to the given deployment.
   A change in this field triggers model replacement or challenger creation, depending on the deployment's configuration.